wa-hab/portfolio/src/posts/intro-to-web.md

 ---
 title: Introduction to the Web
-description: A brief introduction to the web and how it works.
+description: A brief introduction to the web and the client/server model.
 date: 2021-08-29
 category: web
 tags: